Architecture

 ToolRole

-open_application can launch macOS apps by name or bundle id.
-For native GUI workflows, policy may allow open_application in the same steps as computer_* so the agent can start the target app before driving it.
-That is separate from shell-based AppleScript or one-off scripts: when the goal is GUI interaction, the product steers toward computer_* (and open_application when needed) rather than run_applescript as a first choice.
+open_application can launch native apps by name or bundle id/path where supported.
+For native GUI workflows, policy may allow open_application in the same steps as screenshot/click/type_text so the agent can start the target app before driving it.
+On macOS, that is separate from shell-based AppleScript or one-off scripts: when the goal is GUI interaction, the product steers toward the dedicated computer-use tools (and open_application when needed) rather than run_applescript as a first choice.

 Routing and planner behavior (operator mental model)